 Even when you don’t go directly to the Kindle Unlimited home page, you can still narrow down the search results to books that are included in the subscription service.

-When browsing Kindle Store, look for the Kindle Unlimited Eligible check box on the left.
+When browsing Kindle Store, look for the “Kindle Unlimited Eligible” check box on the left.
 It usually comes as a first filter option in the left sidebar.

 When you use a search box to find the book you like, for instance, Go Set a Watchman by Harper Lee, and check KU eligibility box, you’ll see the book disappear from the search results.
 It means it’s not available via Kindle Unlimited.

-5. Kindle Unlimited is available in selected countries
+9. Kindle Unlimited is available in selected countries

 It’s now also available in localized Kindle Stores in selected countries.
 Here are the Amazon stores and monthly fees.
-The data was collected on August 20, 2015.

-Kindle Unlimited across the world
+Kindle Unlimited countries

 |Amazon store||Country||Monthly fee|

-|Amazon.com||United States (U.S. customers only)||USD 9.99|
+|Amazon.com||United States (US customers only)||USD 9.99|

 |Amazon.co.uk||United Kingdom||GBP 7.99|